Etihad Stadium: Stadium expansion

-Future plans

-A final phase of expansion, which received planning approval at the same time as the others, will add a matching third tier of seats to the North Stand.
+A final phase of expansion, which received planning approval at the same time as the others, added a matching third tier of seats to the North Stand.
 In November 2018, the club consulted with season ticket holders on possible alternative configurations for this expansion, including proposals for a still larger two-tier North Stand without executive boxes or corporate hospitality lounges, and possibly with areas convertible to safe standing.
-The full length of the second tiers in the East and West stands will then be reconfigured as premium seating associated with new hospitality bar areas.
-This final phase will bring the stadium's total seating capacity up to approximately 62,000, making the Etihad Stadium the nation's fourth largest capacity club ground, after Old Trafford, the London Stadium and the Tottenham Hotspur Stadium.
+The full length of the second tiers in the East and West stands would then be reconfigured as premium seating associated with new hospitality bar areas.
+This final phase brought the stadium's total seating capacity up to approximately 62,000, making the Etihad Stadium the nation's fourth largest capacity club ground, after Old Trafford, the London Stadium and the Tottenham Hotspur Stadium.

-Eventually, a £300 million redevelopment programme of the existing North Stand was approved in April 2023.
-It entails the construction of a new hotel, covered fan park for 6,000 people and increased net capacity to 61,474 (allowing for seats blocked off for fan separation), with construction expected to commence in 2023 and be completed by the summer of 2025.
-The second tier at the north end of the stadium will be extended with a further 7,900 seats; while a 'Skybar', linked to the hotel and with premium seating for 450, will surmount the whole.
+A £300 million redevelopment programme of the existing North Stand was approved in April 2023.
+Entailing the construction of a new hotel, covered fan park for 6,000 people and increased net capacity to 61,474 (allowing for seats blocked off for fan separation).
+Construction commenced in 2023.
+The new stand was opened in time for City's last match of the 2025–26 season against Aston Villa.
+The second tier at the north end of the stadium was extended with a further 7,900 seats; while a 'Skybar', linked to the hotel and with premium seating for 450, surmounted the whole.

+On 22 May 2026, the club announced that the new north stand would be named in honour of their most successful manager, Pep Guardiola, whose departure, after ten years at the club, coincided with its opening.